5 Ways to Get Noticed in an Oversaturated Market

 Noise is a problem.
 Noise saturation is a bigger problem.
 Seems like everywhere you go, they're playing music or the TV.
 I went to the doctor the other day, the TV was blaring turned up to eleven, and the receptionist was also listening to her radio.

 I asked her, "Hey, can I turn the TV down?"
 She didn't answer, just looked at me funny and wrinkled her nose.

-I used to carry cotton balls around in my pocket for gigs, especially when the drummer insisted on playing for a stadium when we were really playing in a restaurant..
+I often carried cotton balls around in my pocket for gigs, especially when the drummer insisted on playing LOUD for a stadium when we were really playing in a restaurant..
 Wearing earplugs prevented me from hearing the band, but the cotton prevented me from losing my hearing.
 (My hearing is still excellent, even after 20 years in bands.)